Interrupts, and how to divide them between cores

 But how do we share resources between the cores?
 One way is to use cgroups (Control Groups) that was merged into the kernel version 2.6.24.
 Cgroups let you divide resources like cores and memory to specific task groups.
 More about that in another post.

 It's also possible to tell which processor core that is allowed to handle a specific interrupt.
-This is done in procfs.
+This is done by procfs.
 There are a few entries in procfs related to interrupt-handling.
 The first interesting entry is /proc/interrupts that is used to record the number of interrupts per CPU.

 Beside the the counts of hard IRQ numbers, it also includes interrupts internal to the system that is not associated with a device.
 Examples on these are NMI (nonmaskable interrupts) and LOC (Local timer interrupt).
 It also gives us the name of the registred IRQ handler.